Outlook Financial is an online bank in Canada offering some of the highest interest rates available on deposits.

 Outlook Financial vs. EQ Bank

-EQ Bank offers a high interest savings account that pays a 1.25% interest rate.
+EQ Bank offers a high interest savings account that’s one of the best in Canada.
 You can keep your deposits in a general savings account, TFSA, or RSP account.

 The EQ Bank Savings Plus Account also provides chequing capabilities with unlimited free debit transactions, Interac e-Transfers, mobile cheque deposits, and more.

-You can open an EQ Bank Savings Account here.
+You can learn more about the EQ Bank Savings Account.

 - Best Low Balance Transfer Credit Cards in Canada